Romney's Utah Senate bid team includes hedge fund allies

-Former Gov. Mitt Romney is on the verge of announcing his candidacy for Utah’s Senate seat.
-Throughout the buildup to another political campaign he’s put together a small yet experienced campaign staff while also turning to a set of external advisers to help him navigate the state’s complex landscape.
+Former Gov. Mitt Romney announced his candidacy for Utah’s Senate seat on Friday and he's put together a small, yet experienced campaign staff with deep ties to the hedge fund world to help him navigate the state’s complex landscape.

 Continue Reading Below